Live Exploration of Dynamic Rings: Introduction

-These highly dynamic networks are modelled in a natural way in terms of {\em time-varying graphs} (sometimes called temporal graphs) where the {\em presence} of an edge as well as its {\em latency} (i.e. the time necessary for an agent or a message to traverse it) are functions of time; this model has been formally defined in \cite{CaFQS12}, identifying main classes of systems studied in the literature and their computational relationship.
-If time is discrete (e.g., changes occur in rounds), the evolution of these systems can be equivalently described as a sequence of static graphs, called {\em evolving graph}, a model suggested in \cite{HarG97} and formalised in \cite{Fe04}.
+In distributed computing, researchers recently started to investigate highly {\em dynamic graphs}, that is graphs where the topological changes are not localized and sporadic; on the contrary, the topology changes continuously and at unpredictable locations.
+These investigations have been motivated by the development of highly dynamic networks, where changes are not anomalies (e.g., faults) but rather integral part of the nature of the system.
+These highly dynamic networks are modelled in a natural way in terms of {\em time-varying graphs}, a model formally defined in \cite{CaFQS12}, where main classes of systems studied in the literature and their computational relationship were identified.
+If time is discrete (e.g., changes occur in rounds), the evolution of these systems can be equivalently described as a sequence of static graphs, called {\em evolving graph}, a model suggested in \cite{HarG97} and formalized in \cite{Fe04}.

-The study of distributed computations in highly dynamic networks using these models has focused mainly on problems of information diffusion and reachability (e.g., broadcast, routing, election, consensus, etc) with or without faults; e.g., see \cite{ArGSS13,AuPR13,AwE84,BCF09,BRS12,BFJ03,CaFMS14,CaFMS15,CleMPS11,DilBBC14,GodM14,KLyO10,KuMO11}).
+The study of distributed computations in highly dynamic graphs has focused mainly on problems of information diffusion and reachability, such as broadcast, routing, etc. (e.g., see \cite{AwE84,BCF09,BFJ03,BreDKV13,CaFMS14,CaFMS15,CleMPS11,GodM14}), and on problems of coordination and agreement, such as election, consensus, etc. (e.g., see \cite{ArGSS13,AuPR13,BRS12,DilBBC14,KLyO10,KuMO11}).
 Clearly, all these studies make strong assumptions in order to restrict the universe of the possible topological changes and their temporal occurrence.
-One such restriction is by assuming that topological changes are {\em periodic} (Class 8 of \cite{CaFQS12}); this assumption describes in a natural way systems generated by the movement of entities with periodic routes (e.g., see \cite{BreDKV13,FlKMS12a,FlMS13,IlW11,LW09b}).
-A popular restiction is by assuming that the network is {\em always connected} (Class 9 of \cite{CaFQS12}): at each time instant, there is a connected spanning subgraph, and the latency is sufficient for an agent movement or a message transmission; further assuming that such connected spanning subgraph persists for $T\geq 1$ time units defines the extensively studied sub-class of {\em T-interval-connected} systems (e.g., see \cite{KLyO10,KuMO11,OdW05,di2015brief}).
+One such restriction is that topological changes are {\em periodic} (Class 8 of \cite{CaFQS12}), such as in carrier graphs (e.g., see \cite{BreDKV13,FlKMS12a,FlMS13,IlW11,LW09b}).
+A popular restriction is by assuming that the network is {\em always connected} (Class 9 of \cite{CaFQS12}): at each time instant, there is a connected spanning subgraph; further assuming that such connected spanning subgraph persists for $T\geq 1$ time units defines the extensively studied sub-class of {\em T-interval-connected} systems (e.g., see \cite{di2015brief,KLyO10,KuMO11,OdW05}).

-\paragraph{Exploration of Dynamic Graphs}
+\subsubsection{Exploration of Dynamic Graphs}